-All other subjects are "free" choices for students.
+Outside of the assigned pathways the other subjects are "free" choices for students.
 These include a range of both GCSE and vocational qualifications.
 Some subjects cannot be taken together and we will advise students on the best combination for them.
 Further information about this can be found in the questions section and in the introduction video on the school website.

-We always ask students to make 'reserve' choices.
-Sometimes we will not be able to run a course due to low student numbers or because it is not in line with exam board guidance.
-We always speak to students about this and will do everything we can to offer their preferred choices.
+We always ask students to make a 'reserve' choice.
+Sometimes we will not be able to run a course because of low student numbers or because it is not in line with exam board guidance.
+We will always speak to students about this and we will do everything we can to offer the selection students make.

-On Wednesday 1st February, we will be hosting an Options Information Evening.
-This will be in school.
-This evening is optional and gives the opportunity to ask any further specific questions that you would like answered by specialist teachers and subject leaders.
+On Wednesday 9th February, we will be hosting an Options Information Evening.
+This will be in school in the evening and will require you to sign up to a specific session if you wish to attend.
+This evening is optional and gives the opportunity to ask any further specific questions that you would like answered face to face by specialist teachers and subject leaders.
+Further information and the sign-up for this event will follow in due course.

-Choices are then made online via a form which will be sent directly to each student's school email address- this will be open from Thursday 2nd February until Wednesday 8th February 2023.
+Choices are made online via a platform called SIMS - this will be open from 10th February until 18th February .
 Therefore, there will be no paper forms to complete.
+The introduction video on the school website will explain how this works.
 You will also find videos on the school website here, which give much more information about each course.

-Please take time to read the key questions section.
-If you have any questions please contact Mrs Hook, Mr Whatford or the relevant subject leader named on each subject page.
+Please take time to read the information, advice and guidance section.
+If you have any questions please contact Mr Smith, Mr Whatford or the relevant subject leader.